12 October 2024

 24. Self-Reflection.

-25. Mindfulness: Reading can be a meditative practice, promoting a state of
+25. Mindfulness: Reading can be a meditative practice, promoting a state of focus and mindfulness.

 26. Improved Imagination.